DeepBlueRobotics/training/docs/section-7/swerve-drive.md

 What is a `SwerveModuleState`?
 It is an object that stores the speed, in m/s, at which to drive at and the angle, as a `Rotation2d` object, at which to orient the swerve module.
 So, `SwerveModuleState state = new SwerveModuleState(3.0, Rotation2d.fromDegrees(45));` represents a module running at 3.0 m/s facing 45 degrees.
 Simply put, a `SwerveModuleState` object represents a velocity vector for a particular swerve module.

-Finally, we use our `SwerveModuleState` array to drive our motors:
+Finally, we use our `SwerveModuleState` array to drive our motors.
+It's recommended that you create a separate class, perhaps named `SwerveModule`, for this purpose.
+Below, moduleFL and moduleFR are instances of such a class:

 ```
 /* Ensure that the speeds in the array of states are less than the maxSpeed of the robot,